 - 1. Place the product on a stable, flat and level surface.
 Ensure that the surface can support the weight of the product.
 For information on the weight, see the data sheet. - CAUTION!
 Foldable feet can collapse.
 See "Setting up the product" on page 6. - Always fold the feet completely in or out.
-If they are folded out, do not place anything on top or underneath. - 3.
+With folded-out feet, do not place anything on top or underneath. - 3.
 CAUTION!
 The product can fall over and cause injury.
 The top surface is too small for stacking.
 Never stack another product on top of the product.